Lindsey Graham threatens to falsify accusations of assault against Democratic Supreme Court nominees

 — MSNBC (@MSNBC) September 27, 2018

-Minutes later, reporters tweeted about an interaction that Graham had in a Senate elevator with a woman who told him she was a rape victim.
+Minutes later, reporters tweeted about an interaction Graham had in a Senate elevator with a woman who told him she was a rape victim.
 Graham responded with a curt “I’m sorry” and told her to go to police.

 I was there for this —> https://t.co/JPetLytCcx